 Why this work matters: Most of the park’s millions of annual visitors spend the bulk of their time in Yosemite Valley.
-People entering the Valley Visitor Center in search of information, especially during the busy summer season, often encounter a bottleneck of long lines.
-On an average summer day, wait times to talk to a ranger at the visitor center can stretch to 15 minutes, prompting some people to leave without the information they were seeking.
+People seeking information, especially during the busy summer season, often encounter long lines.
+On an average summer day, wait times to talk to a ranger can stretch to 15 minutes, prompting some people to leave without the information they were seeking.

 Recognizing that many common visitor questions don’t require one-on-one interactions with rangers, this project takes a creative approach to making sure visitors can get information they need in a timely manner: a “One Day in Yosemite”* trip-planning video.
 The new film, a modernized remake of an outdated, but once-popular, video, will help address frequent visitor questions and concerns, including how to get around the park, observe wildlife, store food and stay safe, with the goal of helping people plan and enjoy a successful experience.

 Once complete, the video will be featured on the Yosemite National Park website, mobile app and YouTube channel, and it will be played at the new Yosemite Valley Welcome Center.

 How your support helps: Your donations will allow the park to reach more people, more efficiently, with an engaging and educational video.
 Giving people easy access to key information, whether they’re watching online before a trip or at the welcome center once they arrive, will help promote safety and stewardship — and will ensure rangers can focus on helping visitors with more complicated questions.